“The most powerful weapon is the music.”

 GAMEWATCHER

-Among his credits are some of the most listened-to audiobooks and audio dramas in streaming history - from the Stephen Fry-read Harry Potter audiobooks and Terry Pratchett's Discworld, to the full-cast, New York Times #1 bestselling audio drama series The Sandman (DC), the Audie Award-winning Alien series, and Kingdom Come (DC).
+Among his audio drama and audiobook credits are some of the most listened-to productions in streaming history - from the Harry Potter audiobooks and Terry Pratchett's Discworld, to the full-cast, New York Times #1 series The Sandman (DC), the Audie Award-winning Alien series, Kingdom Come (DC), and BBC R4 adaptations of Neverwhere and Good Omens.

-His other awards include a Webby People’s Choice Award for The Sandman: Act II (featuring James McAvoy, Regé-Jean Page and Michael Sheen), and an IFMCA Award for Harry Potter and the Half-Blood Prince (EA/WB) - which also earned a BAFTA nomination for Original Music in 2010.
+His other awards include a Webby People’s Choice Award for The Sandman: Act II (with James McAvoy, Michael Sheen, and Regé-Jean Page - featuring the haunting Song of Orpheus), and an IFMCA (International Film Music Critics Association) Award for Harry Potter and the Half-Blood Prince (EA/WB) - which also earned a BAFTA nomination for Original Music in 2010.
 Across his career, his scores have attracted four additional BAFTA nominations, and his tracks – such as the parodic cult favourite Red Alert 3 Theme: Soviet March – have been streamed hundreds of millions of times worldwide.
-Many of his scores have been recorded with world-class orchestras, including The Philharmonia, the Royal Philharmonic Orchestra, and the Skywalker Symphony Orchestra - at legendary studios such as Abbey Road, Air-Lyndhurst and Skywalker Ranch.
+Many of his scores have been recorded with world-class orchestras, including The Philharmonia, the Royal Philharmonic Orchestra, and the Skywalker Symphony Orchestra - at legendary studios such as Abbey Road, Air-Lyndhurst and Skywalker Ranch. (continues below)

 READ MORE

-From his early years at Electronic Arts to his time at Pinewood Studios in London working across media industries, Hannigan helped to devise pioneering music systems for interactive entertainment, used in titles such as the BAFTA-winning Theme Park World (Bullfrog Productions) and the BAFTA-nominated Republic: The Revolution (created by Elixir Studios under Demis Hassabis, now co-founder of Google DeepMind).
+From his years as EA Europe's in-house composer to his early freelance career based at Pinewood Studios in London, Hannigan helped to devise pioneering music systems for interactive entertainment - for titles such as the BAFTA-winning Theme Park World (Bullfrog Productions) and the BAFTA-nominated Republic: The Revolution (created by Elixir Studios under Demis Hassabis, now co-founder of Google DeepMind).
 His early work also includes sound design for productions such as the Golden Reel-nominated Lost in Space.

 To listen to more of James Hannigan's music for the Harry Potter game series, click here.